My blog posts likely contain affiliate links, including for the Amazon Associates program.

-I also nearly always grab a scarf before I head out on trip because they’re so darn versatile.
-You can use a scarf as an accessory, as a scarf to stay warm, as a head-wrap, as a blanket, as a hood, as a pillow… It’s really one of the most useful things to bring, and you don’t have to find room for it in your suitcase or valise – you just wear it on travel days.
+I also nearly always grab a scarf before I head out on a trip because they’re so darn versatile.
+You can use a scarf as an accessory, as a scarf to stay warm, as a head wrap, as a blanket, as a hood, as a pillow… It’s really one of the most useful things to bring, and you don’t have to find room for it in your suitcase or valise – you just wear it on travel days.

-5. Shoes: Tieks & Toms Shaye Booties
+5. Shoes: Tieks & TOMs

 If you’re keeping count, technically this section has two different travel essentials – two different pairs of shoes.
 But I think you do need two pairs of shoes for nearly every trip (I only go with one pair if I’m on the road for 2 nights or less).